cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.5.4v0.1
 Google SHOULD be allowed to automatically apply future recommended settings.

-- Rationale
-  - Apply the latest recommended attachment protection settings from Google to limit the need for manual configuration.
+- _Rationale:_ Apply the latest recommended attachment protection settings from Google to limit the need for manual configuration.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - None